Skip to section

 Cons.

-While Interactive Brokers offers you four trading platforms, Webull offers you just one – a mobile trading app.
+While Interactive Brokers offers you 8 trading platforms, Webull offers just two – a mobile and desktop trading app.

-This won’t be a stumbling block for casual traders and Gen Zs, but older folks and more sophisticated investors will likely miss the ability to trade via a desktop interface.
+This won’t be a stumbling block for casual traders, but more sophisticated investors will likely miss having a more sophisticated trading platform available.

 Unlike eToro, Webull doesn’t offer any copy or social trading features.